LCTT/TranslateProject/sources/tech/20170825 Guide to Linux App Is a Handy Tool for Every Level of Linux User.md

-[JanzenLiu Translating...]
-Guide to Linux App Is a Handy Tool for Every Level of Linux User
+Translating by qhwdw Guide to Linux App Is a Handy Tool for Every Level of Linux User
 ============================================================

 ![Guide to Linux](https://www.linux.com/sites/lcom/files/styles/rendered_file/public/guide-to-linux.png?itok=AAcrxjjc "Guide to Linux")